Survey on bilinear spherical averages and associated maximal operators: Acknowledgments

 \section{Acknowledgments}

-The author would like to thank Ankit Bhojak, Surjeet Singh Choudhary, Saurabh Shrivastava, and Kalachand Shuin for some very useful discussions on sufficient conditions for the boundedness of the localized bilinear spherical maximal function.
-The author would also like to thank her PhD advisor, Professor Jill Pipher, for her constant guidance and support.
+The author is grateful to Ankit Bhojak, Surjeet Singh Choudhary, Saurabh Shrivastava, and Kalachand Shuin for helpful discussions on sufficient conditions for the boundedness of the localized bilinear spherical maximal function.
+She would also like to express her deepest gratitude to her Ph.D.\ advisor, Professor Jill Pipher, for her constant guidance and support, and to the anonymous referee for valuable comments that improved the presentation of this work.